mascomen4/parallel_programming_open_source/README.md

 the project on your own.

 Note: Please, refer to branch `develop` for the most recent updates

+For sure, you can compile the ex. in the bash.
+In that case I suggest you know what u're doing, so u don't need any explanations.

 **Before you start, if you have an installed virtual machine, I would really recommend to run linux ubuntu in the virtual machine and use gfortran from there.**